Igormirowski/LAP-3-Counter/README.md

 Add state:
 - add state
 - change initial backgground color
-- when hove over div 1 change background to red
+- when hove over div 1 change background to red and back to initial one